 Once the final budget has been approved, the organiser is responsible for making preliminary contacts with all prospective participants.
 An attendance and accommodation form may be circulated for participants to return directly to the organiser who will then supervise the designated hotel reservations and practical arrangements.
 To heighten awareness of the ESF activity supporting the meeting, the organisers should clearly identify the meeting as an ESF funded or co-funded activity, e.g. in announcements, programme abstracts, etc. The ESF will send a package to the organiser including documentation to be distributed to meeting participants.
+The ESF remit and ESF logos will be made available to organisers for downloading on the ESF web site.
 When making payments the organisers must follow the ESF financial rules.